 Countries with the Most Favorable Attitudes of Americans

 Vietnam loves the United States the most.
 Vietnam has the most favorable view of Americans with a favorability of 84%.
 Despite the immense damage from the Vietnam War decades ago, both the United States as a whole and Donald Trump remain popular in Vietnam.

-Israel’s favorability of the United States is at 81%.
+Israel's favorability of the United States is at 81%.
 While Israel did not like the U.S. in its first few decades, it has since taken a liking to it.
 Favorability remained at 81% from the end of the Obama presidency to the Trump presidency.
-This has been especially Israel stands alone in the Middle East in its favorability of the United States, whereas the other Middle Eastern countries surveyed have very low favorability of the United States.
+This has been especially Israel stands alone in the Middle East in its favorability of the United States.
+In contrast, the other Middle Eastern countries surveyed have very low favorability of the United States.

 The Philippines is the third country that loves America the most.
 About 78% of survey respondents expressed positive attitudes towards the United States.
 About 57% of respondents reported liking American democratic ideas.

 4. South Korea

 South Korea has a favorability rating of 75%.
 South Korea and the United States have been allies for 70 years; however, recent events in North Korea have strained the relationship between South Korea and the U.S.

 About 73% of respondents gave the United States a favorable response.
 This favorability rating is the highest in Europe.
 Poland's positive attitudes toward the United States is rooted in President Reagan's stance against the USSR and America's help when Poland left the Soviet bloc.